 After straining, it’s important to cool the bone broth rapidly to prevent bacterial growth.
 Place the container of broth in an ice bath or refrigerate it until it has completely cooled.
 Once cooled, you can transfer the bone broth to airtight containers and store it in the refrigerator for up to 4-5 days or in the freezer for several months.

-See also How to cook beef tenderloin medallions
+See also How long to cook carnitas in instant pot

 Remember, the longer the bone broth is stored, the more flavor it develops.
 So don’t hesitate to make a large batch and enjoy it over an extended period of time.